 However, in order to advance their career, candidates will need to take additional measures to climb up the hierarchical ladder:

-There are several barriers candidates may need to overcome to enter the sector:
+There are several barriers candidates may need to overcome in order to start their Pharma Sales job:

 Transitioning into the pharmaceutical sector is doable without prior experience.
 However, candidates will find the transition hard.
 Companies within this sector ideally want candidates who already have an established network in place.
 Without this, you’ll have to start in an entry-level position, which may also mean taking quite a substantial pay cut.
 You'll also be required to take the ABPI exam - which you may have to fund yourself.